12.4 Observing Too-Bright Objects with STIS

 (with ND=0.8), and31X0.05NDC

 (with ND=1.2).
-Use of these long slits with an echelle grating will cause order overlap problems (see Section 12.2), but for point sources the order separation may be adequate for many science programs.
-Use of the neutral-density long-slits with the PRISM remains "available-but-unsupported" at this time. - Use spatial scanning (CCD only) to spread the exposure over a larger spatial extent (see Section 12.12).
+The use of these long slits with an echelle grating will cause order overlap problems (see Section 12.2), but for point sources the order separation may be adequate for many science programs.
+The use of the neutral-density long-slits with the PRISM remains "available-but-unsupported" at this time. - Use spatial scanning (CCD only) to spread the exposure over a larger spatial extent (see Section 12.12).

 -